 Problems in the law remain

-Policy-makers at the Minnesota state and federal levels seem to agree that hemp-CBD products should be broadly legal and available to consumers.
-And the civil regulatory framework appears to still be under development.
+Minnesota state and federal policy-makers seem to agree, that hemp-CBD products should be broadly legal and available to consumers.
+And they are still developing a civil regulatory framework.
 But the policy intent is clear.
 And we at least don’t want hemp-CBD products to be a crime.

 Minnesota’s new hemp definition fails to account for the hemp-CBD product manufacturing process.
 And the new law seems to create an unintended trap for Minnesota Ag community.